Our library's 90th birthday is March 14. Join us to celebrate this month.

 If you live in our service area (and are at least 4 years old), work full-time in Milan, or own property in Milan, you may get a free library card at our library.
 Our service area includes the city of Milan, Augusta Township, and the parts of Pittsfield Township and York Township that are in Milan Area Schools.

-Kindergarten through 12th grade students who do not live in our service area, but are enrolled in Milan Area Schools may get a free student library card at our library.
+Dtudents who do not live in our service area, but are enrolled in Milan Area Schools may get a free student library card at our library.

 You may also use your card from other MILibrary card participating libraries at our library.